-Regardless of the outcome, each escape game gives you an opportunity to reflect on the team strength and weakness.
+Regardless of the outcome, each escape game gives you an opportunity to reflect on the team’s strength and weaknesses.
 What went well, what didn’t go so well?
 Take away what’s valuable and apply those learnings to work or your next game.
 Sounds like a win-win situation!

-Escape room is a great activity to refine your teamwork and optimize team performance.
+An escape room is a great activity to refine your teamwork and optimize team performance.
 Ready to put the top 10 tips and your team to the test?
-See if your team has what it takes to save the world in on of our immersive sci-fi adventures at Reason!
+See if your team has what it takes to save the world in one of our immersive sci-fi adventures at Reason!